adamrichardturner/explore-movies/README.md

 Visit and register at [TMDb API](https://developers.themoviedb.org/3/getting-started/introduction) to obtain an API key.

-Place your API key in a env. file and store in project root as follows:
+Place your API key in a .env file and store in project root as follows:

 TMDB_API_KEY="API KEY HERE"